RAF Grafton Underwood: 97th Bombardment Group (Heavy)

 The ground echelons of the 97th Bombardment Group, having sailed from the New York port of embarkation aboard HMS Queen Elizabeth on 4 June 1942, arrived at Gourock, Scotland on 10 June 1942.
-After disembarking the following day, they travelled by train and then by truck to Northamptonshire, England and soon they arrived at their respective RAF Airdromes on 12 June 1942.
+After disembarking the following day, they travelled by train and then by truck to Northamptonshire, and soon they arrived at their respective RAF airfields on 12 June 1942.
 The 97th Bomb Group Headquarters personnel and the 340th and 341st Bomb Squadron ground personnel went to RAF Polebrook.
 The 342d and 414th Bomb Squadron ground personnel went to RAF Grafton Underwood.
 On 6 July 1942 a 97th Bombardment Group flight echelon from two Boeing B-17E Flying Fortress Bomb Squadrons (four B-17Es each from the 342d and the 414th), which had been held up at Goose Bay by bad weather, arrived at their assigned RAF base in England (Grafton Underwood) and rejoined their ground echelon.
 The newcomers found their old comrades, after almost a month abroad, adept at calculations in shillings and pence, and authorities on other peculiarities on life in England.

 The first 97th Bombardment Group Flying Fortresses reached Prestwick on 6 July when 41–9017, 41–9019, 41–9023, 41–9024, 41–9026, 41–9042, 41-9103 and 41-9115 arrived.
 These eight Flying Fortresses from the 342d and 414th Bomb Squadrons were the first 97th Bomb Group B-17s to arrive at their assigned RAF base, and arrived the same day (6 July 1942) at Grafton Underwood detailed as follows:

 Both RAF Polebrook Peterborough and Grafton Underwood airfields were originally built as two-squadron bases.
 Consequently, the 97th Bombardment Group had to operate out of two separate RAF bases until the Polebrook facility was upgraded to support a full four-squadron bomb group.
 On 8 September 1942 the 342d and 414th Bomb Squadrons relocated from Grafton Underwood to Polebrook.

 The 97th Bomb Group is famous for flying the first all-American Flying Fortress bombing mission against German-occupied territory in Europe on 17 August 1942, attacking the railway marshalling yards at Sotteville-lès-Rouen in France.
 The lead aircraft in the first flight group of six B-17s was Butcher Shop, which was piloted by the Group Commander Colonel Frank A. Armstrong, and copiloted by the squadron commander of the 340th Captain Paul W. Tibbets (who later flew the Enola Gay to Hiroshima Japan on the first atomic bomb mission).
 The lead aircraft in the second flight group of six B-17s was B-17E Yankee Doodle 41-9023, which was copiloted by 2nd Lt.
 John R. Dowswell and piloted by Captain Rudolph Emil "Rudy" Flack, the squadron commander of the 414th, Grafton Underwood base commander and mission commander, and who carried Brig.
 General Ira C. Eaker, the commander of the VIII Bomber Command, as an observer on board his Flying Fortress.